anonymous-123-code/anonymouscode/README.md

 # Train to Defend: First Defense Against Cryptanalytic Parameter Extraction in Neural Networks

 This repository presents the first defense for securing ReLU-based deep neural networks against cryptanalytic parameter recovery attacks.
-Our core idea is to break the neuron uniqueness these attacks rely on by introducing a novel, extraction-aware training strategy.
-The defense adds zero area-delay overhead during inference and causes only a marginal change in model accuracy.

 # Explanation of this Codebase

 This codebase implements a defense mechanism against the end-to-end cryptanatic attack proposed by Foerster et al., whose original code can be found at https://github.com/hannafoe/cryptanalytical-extraction.
-At the core of our defense is a custom Keras loss function, `CombinedLoss`, which improves neural network resilience by regularizing neuron similarity.
-Alongside the standard mean squared error loss, it adds a similarity term that penalizes large differences between randomly selected pairs of neurons within each layer.
-This discourages neuron uniqueness—an essential factor exploited in the original attack thereby making parameter recovery significantly more difficult.

 # Reproduce Attacks
 To reproduce the attack results reported in our manuscript, please execute the following commands: